MicrosoftEdge/WebView2Feedback/specs/FamilySafety.md

 ===

 # Background
-Provide end evelolper a new API to toggle Family Safety feature on and off.
-Once Family Safety is enabled, developer won't be able to turn it off while webview2 instance is running.
-Once enable, it will provide the same functionally as the browser like: Activity report, Safe Search and Web Filtering.
-Besides toggling the feature, we also provide an API to add desired sites to the soft bypass list, so app functionality will not be impacted by Family Safety restricted mode.
-Parents can still over the site if they prefer.
+Our customers have asked for a new API to toggle the Family Safety feature on and off.
+The Family Safety feature is enabled or disabled for a browser process instance, and the end developer won't be able to change it while the webview2 browser process instance is running.
+Once enabled, it will provide the same functionally as the browser Family Safety feature including: Activity reports, search filtering, and web filtering.
+Besides toggling the feature, we also provide an API to add desired sites to the soft bypass list, so app functionality will not be impacted by Family Safety.
+Additionally, parents can also override a block.
 Please see https://www.microsoft.com/en-us/microsoft-365/family-safety for details on Family Safety.

 # Examples